-NOTE: Pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm.
-Opening a door with the Vehicle Security Alarm activated will cause the alarm to sound.
-Press the UNLOCK button to deactivate the Vehicle Security Alarm System.
+NOTE: Pressing the LOCK button on the RKE transmitter while you are in the vehicle will activate the Vehicle Security Alarm system.
+Opening a door with the system activated will cause the alarm to sound.
+Press the UNLOCK button to deactivate the Vehicle Security Alarm system.